Back to Resources

 This is the most common question, and the answer is clear: walking away without formally closing is always more expensive than closing properly.

 When you stop renewing your trade license, the license lapses, but your legal entity does not cease to exist.
 The company remains registered, and legal obligations continue.
 Renewal fees and government fines accumulate each year the license goes unrenewed.
 Your VAT and corporate tax registration remains active, meaning filing obligations continue and penalties accrue for missed returns.
+See our compliance checklist for all the obligations that stay active.

 Directors and shareholders may face consequences including being unable to register new companies in the UAE, difficulty obtaining new visas, and in some cases, travel bans if significant debts or government fees are outstanding.